knurl/bigbang/README.md

 usage: bigbang.py [-h] [-c] [-e] {start,stop,restart,status,pfstart,pfstop}

 Create your own Starbust demo service in AWS, Azure or GCP, starting from nothing.
 It's zero to demo in 20 minutes or less.
-You provide the instance ID of your VPN in my-vars.yaml, your desired CIDR and some other parameters.
+You provide your target cloud, zone, your desired CIDR and some other parameters.
 This script uses terraform to set up a K8S cluster, with its own VPC/VNet and K8S cluster, routes and peering connections, security, etc. Presto is automatically set up and multiple databases and a data lake are set up.
-It's designed to allow you to control the new setup from your laptop, without necessarily using a bastion server—although a bastion server is also provided as a convenience.
+It's designed to allow you to control the new setup from your laptop using a bastion server.
 The event logger is set up as well as Starburst Insights (running on a PostgreSQL database).

 positional arguments:
-  {start,stop,restart,status,pfstart,pfstop}
+  {start,stop,restart,status}
 			Command to issue for demo services. start/stop/restart:
-			Start/stop/restart the demo environment. status: Show
+			Start/stop/restart the demo environment.
-			whether the demo environment is running or not. pfstart:
+			status: Show whether the environment is running or not.
-			Start port-forwarding from local ports to container ports (happens with start). pfstop: Stop port-forwarding from local ports to container ports.

 optional arguments:
   -h, --help            show this help message and exit